uc-cdis/gen3-frontend-framework/docs/Local Development/Using Helm Charts/Local Development with Helm Charts.md

 ```

 By doing this the helm chart will use the ssl certificate you created with minica (or other method) and you need
 encounter the browser warning about a self-signed certificate.
+If you receive a warning about a missing root certificate
+you will need to add the root certificate to your browser.

 ### Setting up https using nginx